Pelni: Perintis ships

 Perintis (pioneer) services are routes served by smaller ships (below 500 passengers) connecting smaller islands to regional cities. these services are subsidized by the Government of Indonesia.
 It is intended to increase accessibility and decrease logistic cost among small islands.
 These routes are less regular than those served by the main passenger ships, thus online ticket booking is not available.
 Tickets can be bought at the port of departure or its nearest branch offices.
 Perintis schedules can also be accessed through Pelni call center and social media upon request.
 As of 2019, Pelni owned and operated 53 perintis ships, serving 46 routes.

-International Routes
+International routes

-During Indonesian occupation of East Timor, Pelni served the port of Dili, which stopped after 1999.
-In 2000, Pelni also served Bitung-Davao (Philippines) route for a short period.
+During the Indonesian occupation of East Timor, Pelni served the port of Dili, which stopped after 1999.
+In 2000, Pelni also served the Bitung-Davao (Philippines) route for a short period.